 Sociologists say we are in the Fourth Industrial Revolution earmarked by the rise of the independent contractor.
 Sometimes negatively referred to as the Gig Economy, this trend is only just getting started.
-Employers prefer to hire contractors rather than burden themselves with the extra taxes and costs of monthly payroll administration for employees.
+Many organizations prefer to hire project-based consultants rather than burden themselves with the extra taxes and costs of monthly payroll administration for employees.
 No industry segment is immune from this trend.
 The typical Canadian independent contractor works in medical and health, education, project management, computer and IT, as well as accounting and finance.
-By 2020, predictions place 40% of the US workforce in this category.
+Some experts peg 40% of the US workforce belongs in this category.
 So, let’s just get used to this mode of employment and examine it in detail.

 The Dependent vs. Independent Contractor

 If you have recently lost your job and find yourself inadvertently taking on part-time jobs as a contractor to make ends meet, then you must understand your rights under Ontario’s employment laws.
 Bill 148, passed last year, introduced sweeping changes to minimize the potential “abuse” of precariously employed workers.

 Employers must clearly classify workers as employees, dependent contractors or independent contractors.
 It does not matter whether you work as a temp, full-time or part-time.
 As an independent contractor, you operate like a business.
 You have the freedom to set your own hours, use your own tools, hire sub-contractors, declare profit and losses, etc.

 If your work terms are just like an employee, but your employer deems you a “contractor”, then they must clearly identify you as a dependent contractor.
 And with this, you are entitled to the same benefits as the other employees.
 These include health and medical benefits, vacation pay, severance and termination notice, etc.